 MTA Group Worker’s Comp Insurance Plan

-MTA members should consider joining the MTA Workers Compensation Group Safety Program, in conjunction with Montana State Fund (MSF).
+MTA members should consider joining the MTA Workers Compensation Group Safety Program, in conjunction with the Montana State Fund (MSF).
 This program earned over $224,000 in safety returns for policyholders for the policy year ending 2021.
 This amounts to almost one million dollars in safety returns to policyholders since the MTA and MSF formed their safety partnership.

 The MTA program is comprised of transportation companies in Montana that have committed to improving their safety programs and providing a safe working environment for their employees.
 A safe workplace reduces injuries and costs.
 And, if the overall experience of the group is favorable, the participating policyholders with low injury costs can realize a return premium.